objektwerks/python/README.md

 >I recently moved to UV, to include Ruff.
 But Ruff was just as clueless about expression, fastapi, pydantic and requests imports.

 >Reinstalling Mypy, I noticed it complains about modules with no typing info.
+And that's a good thing.
+But Python is not Scala. :)

 >Python ***desperately*** needs a proper build-package-typer management tool.